SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	grandfather(?A, ?B) <= father(?A, ?C), father(?C, ?B)
 	grandfather(?A, ?B) <= mother(?A, ?C), father(?C, ?B)

 The *father* clauses define child / father relationships and the *mother* clauses do the same for mother relationships.
 So far so easy.
 The *grandfather* rule is equally easy.
 A person is the grandfather of another person, if he/she is the father of the mother or the father of that other person.
-SOund straight-forward, right.
+Sounds straight-forward, right.
 And logic programming is like that, but finding the right way to break down complex questions into a set of more simple ones is not always as obvious as in this case.

 If you now *call* "grandfather(Peter, Paul)", the rule engine will tell you that this is *true*.
 Same will be for "grandfather(Peter, Willy)" and "grandfather(Peter, Frank)" will be considered *false*.
 But you can also ask "grandfather(?grandchild, ?grandfather)" which will give you all valid alternatives.